McDegens-DAO/mcburn-js/README.md

 **mcburn torch**

 The torch command will run a complete burn.
-Please be advised that if there are more than 22 proofs being passed for the cNFT, the creation of a ALT (lookup table) is created first which requires rent that you will reclaim.
+Please be advised that if there are more than 22 proofs being passed for the cNFT, the creation of an ALT (lookup table) is necessary prior to burning which requires rent, that you will reclaim.
 The **torch** command will attempt to create the ALT automatically when necessary and continue the burning process.
 In these cases it can take some time for the burn process to complete because it will attempt to deactivate and close the ALT after burning